skfatima-codes/skfatima-codes/README.md

 ---

-### 💬 Ask me about
+### 💬 Skills & Areas I Can Help With
-- Python basics
+- Python fundamentals and basic programming concepts
+- Java fundamentals and object-oriented programming (OOP)
-- Java basics
+- HTML & CSS basics for web development
-- OOP
-- Simple games
-- Beginner-friendly projects
+- Beginner-friendly coding projects and practice exercises

 ---